PSA: A darling, darling village is just around the corner from Krakow.

-Wait, not an ILP volunteer in Poland yet?
+Want to be an ILP volunteer in Poland?
 Come live abroad here (but first you should start filling out an application)!

 This village is precious.
-Basically all the homes are covered in flowers…even the dog houses.
+Not only is it quaint, but you'll have spots that are covered in painted flowers…even the dog houses.
 And the barns.
 And the bridges.
 And rabbit hutches.
 And the churches.
 And the wells.
 And the chicken coops.
 It’s soooooo cute….and I’m guessing you want to see it for yourself, right?
 Here are the tips you need to know so you can blow up your Instagram feed with cuteness.

 - Wait, Why Is Everything Painted?